Pedro-Bernardo/CTF-Writeups/README.md

 We have to keep in mind that fgets stops when it sees a \x00, so our shellcode can't have any of those.

-First, the complement of "/bin/sh\x00" is moved into the rbx register, and then, before we push rbx we run a not on it.
-This way, we can push "/bin/sh\x00" without any 0's in our code.
-Then I found the exact offset on gdb to where we wanted our code to jump and hardcoded it.
-The rest is straightforward x86-64, avoiding instructions with 0's in them.
-This code is 27 bytes long and calls sys_execve("/bin/sh\x00", null, null).
-It's split into 15 bytes in node 2 and 12 bytes in node 1.

 ```assembly
    mov rbx, 0xff978cd091969dd0
    not rbx